DFE-Digital/get-into-teaching-app/app/views/content/what-is-a-pgce.md

   - State-school
 ---

-A postgraduate certificate in education (PGCE) is an academic qualification you can get through teacher training.
+A postgraduate certificate in education (PGCE) and postgraduate diploma in education (PGDE) are academic qualifications you can get through teacher training.

 ## PGCE